Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

 ### 19.06.2026
+- [ ] manual and screenshots for Heimatschutzprojekt
+- [ ] Find Praktikumstellen
+- [ ] create Bewerbungschreiben for different companies

+### 19.06.2026
 - [ ] take down notes in the interview for the Heimatschutzprojekt
 - [ ] implement the new features.
 - [ ] test the project.